 Financing Your Business: Understanding different capital needs to strengthen your balance sheet in uncertain times

 Presented By: Citizens Bank and Dickinson Wright, PLLC

-As you and your company continue to recover from the impact of the Great Shutdown, now more than ever it’s critical to evaluate your financial needs change.
-Join a group of business owners, leaders, and experts as they discuss how to identify, assemble, and deploy the right type of capital to make acquisitions and fuel growth.
+As you and your company continue to recover from the impact of the Great Shutdown, now more than ever it’s critical to evaluate your financial needs.
+Join a group of business owners, leaders, and experts as they discuss how to identify, assemble, and deploy the right type of capital to survive, recover, and then make acquisitions to fuel growth.

 Dickinson Wright PLLC